-PHED 1115 - Advanced Sports I. One hour credit.
+PHED 1108 - Weight Training & Conditioning I. 1 hour credit.
 Instruction and participation in physical and recreational activities.
-(Physical Fitness and Sport majors may have the option of eight credits.
-Must have prior administrative approval.)
-This course is designed for first year, first semester players who are competing on a collegiate level.
+(Physical Fitness and Sport majors may have the option of 8 credits.)
+Weight training is concerned with the development of flexibility and increased physical capacity.
+Stress is on muscle strength, endurance, power and speed of movement.
+48 lecture hours.
 Lab fee.
-Forty-eight lecture hours